Angling and wildlife tours on Ireland's Wild Atlantic Way

-We are based in the stunning west Cork village of Ring, a short distance from the award winning vibrant town of Clonakilty (or 'Clon' for short) which lies an approximate 45 minute drive west of the city of Cork and its airport.
+We are based on the Wild Atlantic Way in the stunning west Cork village of Ring, a short distance from the award winning vibrant town of Clonakilty (or 'Clon' for short) which lies an approximate 45 minute drive west of the city of Cork and its airport.

 The Ring estuary and Clonakilty Bay are havens for wildlife, offering superb quality angling from the stone piers and shoreline throughout much of the year with bass, mullet (grey and golden), flounder, pollock and gilt head bream being realistic targets.
 The wide variety of bird species available too, whatever time of year you visit, is a good indication of the quality of this unique estuary, with visitors being drawn from across Europe by the opportunity to study so many species at close range.